 If you’re looking to welcome a new addition to your family, or have done so already and are asking the question “what will my Bernedoodle’s size be?”, we are here to help.
 As with other mixed-breeds, determining a Doodle’s exact adult height and weight is no straightforward task.
 However, thanks to the increasing popularity of these lovable pups, we now have enough information to be able to make a more educated guess.

 By observing the various different types and generations of Bernedoodle, experts developed charts that give approximate size information.
-Predictions on your Doodle’s adult weight can also be made by observing their rate of growth.
-Check out our helpful interactive puppy growth chart to see just how big you might expect your Bernedoodle to get.
+Predictions on an individual Bernedoodle’s adult weight can also be made by observing and tracking their rate of growth.
+Check out our helpful interactive Bernedoodle puppy growth chart to see just how big you might expect your Bernedoodle to get.

 The Different Types of Bernedoodles